simeononsecurity/simeononsecurity.ch/content/articles/dod-manual-8140.03-cyberspace-workforce-qualification-and-management-program/index.en.md

 Also, the program emphasizes the importance of **ongoing training and professional development** to keep personnel abreast of emerging trends, technologies, and threats in the dynamic cyberspace domain.
 This commitment to continuous learning enables the workforce to adapt to evolving challenges and maintain a proactive approach to cybersecurity.

 Wrapping up, the **DoD Cyberspace Workforce Qualification and Management Program** is a vital framework that ensures the DoD possesses a **skilled and capable workforce** to defend and secure its information systems and networks.
-By promoting qualification standards and fostering professional growth, this program strengthens the DoD's cybersecurity posture in an rapidly changing threat landscape.
+By promoting qualification standards and building professional growth, this program strengthens the DoD's cybersecurity posture in an rapidly changing threat landscape.